logphile/logphile-blog/content/blog/ditch-the-portal-create-entra-users-with-powershell-plus-graph/index.md

 </div>

-Introduced in 2015, Microsoft Graph unified dozens of fragmented Microsoft APIs—Azure AD, Exchange, SharePoint, Teams—into a single, modern endpoint.
+Microsoft Graph was introduced in 2015 to unite dozens of fragmented Microsoft APIs—Azure AD, Exchange, SharePoint, Teams—into a single, modern endpoint.
 It's now the backbone of identity and data access across Microsoft 365 and Azure services.
-Microsoft is phasing out older modules like AzureAD and MSOnline in favor of Graph, making it the go-to tool for cloud-native management and automation.
+AzureAD and MSOnline are being phased out in favor of Graph, making it the go-to tool for cloud-native management and automation.

+---

 <div class="post-heading-container">
 <img src="/icons/logphile-brain.svg" alt="Alert" width="100" height="100" />